APS-SocialPush/SocialPush-Frontend/README.md

 - Platform integration: The application integrates with popular social media platforms to publish posts directly.
 - Analytics: Users can track the performance of their posts, including engagement metrics and reach.

-## Installation

-To run the SocialPush-Frontend project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/SocialPush-Frontend.git`
-2. Install the dependencies: `npm install`
-3. Start the development server: `npm start`
-4. Open your browser and navigate to `http://localhost:3000`

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

 For any inquiries or feedback, please contact us at [aps.socialpush@gmail.com](mailto:aps.socialpush@gmail.com).